nikkypx/vim-config/README.md

 * [rainbow-parentheses](https://github.com/kien/rainbow_parentheses.vim) highlights nested parentheses, brackets, and curly braces with differing colors so you can match them up more easily.
   * Use `,rp` to toggle rainbow parenthesis mode in the current file.
 By default it is off.

-## Window Management
-* [ZoomWin](http://www.vim.org/scripts/script.php?script_id=508) lets you close all other windows with `<C-w>o`.
-You can restore all the closed windows with the same command.
-Useful with `:tabo` to close everything but what you're working on.

 ## Searching
 * [ack](https://github.com/mileszs/ack.vim) lets you shell out to ack within vim using `:Ack pattern [directory]`.
 By default, results show up in the quickfix window.
 You can use `:AckAdd` to append to the quickfix window or prefix 'Ack' with an 'L' to use the location list (just like `:grep`'s siblings).
 * [ag](https://github.com/epmatsw/ag.vim) is the above but for ag ([a faster ack replacement](https://github.com/ggreer/the_silver_searcher))